glotzerlab/signac-examples/projects/std.flow.hello-world-optimization/README.md

 # About

 This is a hello world example for an optimization flow project.
 It features the optimization of three mathematical functions, which are stand-ins for more expensive simulations.

 # Implementation

-The optimization project is implemented with one *master* job for each optimization, and a bunch of *slave* jobs that actually executes the simulation.
+The optimization project is implemented with one *master* job for each optimization, and a bunch of *simulation* jobs that actually execute the simulation.
-The two kinds of jobs are distinguished with the **master** state point parameter.
+The two kinds of jobs are distinguished by the **master** state point parameter.

 # Usage